mikeypdev/add-to-goodlinks-extension/README.md

 ## Features
 - Save URLs and page titles to GoodLinks with one click.
 - Toggle "quick mode" to control whether to save URLs without confirmation.
-- Automatically handle the first-run security popup.

 ## Usage
 - Click the "Add to GoodLinks" button in the browser toolbar to save the current page.
-- Use the options page to configure "quick mode" or reset the extension to show the security popup again.
+- Use the options page to configure "quick mode".
+Note that this does not work in all browsers, for unknown reasons.
+- Note: The browser may show a security prompt the first time you use the extension to open GoodLinks.
+Check the "Always open GoodLinks" option in that prompt to prevent it from appearing again.

 ## Permissions
 This extension requires access to:
 - Tabs: To capture the currently loaded URL and page title.
 - Storage: To save your preferences (e.g., "quick mode").
-- Notifications: To alert you about allowing Firefox to use GoodLinks x-callback URLs.
+- Notifications: To alert you about allowing the browser to use GoodLinks x-callback URLs.

 ## Disclaimer
 This extension is **not affiliated** with, endorsed by, or sponsored by the GoodLinks app or its developer.
 The use of the GoodLinks x-callback URL scheme in this extension is for integration purposes only.
 All product names, logos, and brands are property of their respective owners.

+## Technical Details
+- Uses Manifest V3
+- Compatible with Chrome, Firefox, and Chrome-based browsers
+- Uses a service worker for background processes

 ## License
 This project is licensed under the MIT License.